 When this icon is displayed, type a user hard disk password.
 To type a master hard disk password, press F1.
-When the icon changes to before the master hard disk password
+When the icon changes to

-Note: To return to the icon Power-on password
+Note: To return to the icon press F1 again

+Power-on password

-You can set a power-on password to help protect your computer against unauthorized access.
+You can set a power-on password to help protect your computer against access by unauthorized users.